janinelaura-hindermann/mt-exercise-5/README.md

 It concatenates both of the vocab output files from the previous step and removes counts (such as mentioned in the exercise) and removes duplicates.

-The last step is to also reapply the byte pair encoding for the validation and test data.
-For this purpose we created the following script:

-    apply_bpe_dev_test.py

-Now we have the BPE files for the training, validation and test data.

 ## Experiments

 ### Wordlevel

-For the wordlevel model, we configured the model in the `wordlevel.yaml` file.
+For the wordlevel model, we configured the model in the `wordlevel_2.yaml` file.
 Here, we specified the `voc_limit` to 2000 such as mentioned in the exercise.
 As tokenizer, we take moses.